 Cassa Rocca

-Cassa Rocca is another of the most popular restaurants where to eat in Camiguin.
-Its menu is the typical international one where you can find a wide variety of dishes.
-We’d highlight three things about this place:
+Cassa Rocca is another of the most popular places to eat in Camiguin.
+Its menu features a varied selection of international dishes.
+Three things stand out about this place:

 • The views: It’s perched on top of a cliff with beautiful sea views.
-If you can, grab the table by the restaurant entrance—the one that’s like a little box seat—as it has the best panoramas.
+If you can, grab the booth-style table by the restaurant entrance, as it offers the best views.

-• Mango float: This Camiguin restaurant is very famous for its mango float, one of the most typical Filipino desserts.
+• Mango float: This Camiguin restaurant is best known for its mango float, one of the most popular Filipino desserts.
 It’s delicious!
-The problem is that many times, given its success, they run out.
+The only problem is that it’s so popular it often sells out.

-• The beers: What’s better than a cold beer to go with your dish?
-Here you’ll find, besides the wine list, a good selection of craft beers.
+• The beers: What could be better than a cold beer with your meal?
+Alongside its wine list, you’ll find a good selection of craft beers.

 Luna Ristorante

 We can’t skip Luna Ristorante in this list of places where to eat in Camiguin.
-Although for us La Dolce Vista and Saporo are superior, Luna Ristorante might be closer to you or you may simply feel like giving it a chance.
-Note: being our third pick among Italian restaurants doesn’t mean we don’t like it—the pumpkin stuffed pasta we tried there was really good; it’s just that the other two are exceedingly exquisite.
+Although we prefer La Dolce Vita and Sapore, Luna Ristorante may be more conveniently located for you, or you may simply want to give it a try.
+Note: being our third pick among Italian restaurants doesn’t mean we don’t like it—the pumpkin-stuffed pasta we tried there was really good; it’s simply that we prefer the other two.

-Here, besides fresh homemade pasta and pizzas, along with other Italian dishes, you’ll also find beef burgers, Filipino dishes, and the odd international plate.
+Alongside fresh homemade pasta, pizzas, and other Italian dishes, you’ll also find beef burgers, Filipino dishes, and a few other international options.

-The large terrace where they serve the food is a very pleasant, no‑frills spot for dining in the open air.
+Its large terrace is a pleasant, no-frills spot for dining outdoors.

 varied Italian food